trax-project/moodle-trax-logs/doc/extend.md

 ## Implementing the statement class

-To support a new event, you need to implement a single class which inherits from the abstract class `logstore_trax\src\statements\base_statement`.
+To support a new event, you have to implement a single class which inherits from the abstract class `logstore_trax\src\statements\base_statement`.
 In this class, you must implement the `statement()` function, which returns the statement to be sent to the LRS, given a Moodle event record which is stored in `$this->event`.

 Your implementation should use the following services:
 * `$this->actors`, which generates actors given an actor type and a Moodle ID,